droyo/puppet-haproxy/README.md

 Module `haproxy` installs and configures [HAProxy][0], a software load balancer.
-The `haproxy` class manages installation and global configuration, and the `haproxy::backend` define can be used to specify haproxy ports and their respective backends.
+The `haproxy` class manages installation and global configuration, and the `haproxy::listen` define can be used to specify haproxy ports and their respective backends.

 # Usage